vesoft-inc/nebula/docs/nebula-design-concepts.md

 ### Edges

 Edges are used to connect vertices.
 They usually represent a relationship (i.e. ownership, friendship, and so on) or a behavior (i.e. transfer, like, and so on) between two vertices.
 In **Nebula Graph**, an edge is always directional and of a specific edge type.
-But between any two vertices, there could be multiple edges of the same edge type.
+However, from the source vertex to the target vertex, there could be multiple edges of the same edge type.
 These edges will be differentiated by their rankings.
 So, any edge is uniquely identified by the tuple [src_vertex, dst_vertex, edge_type, ranking].
 In the preceding example, edges are **serve** and **likeness**.